-A One-Paragraph Executive Summary of the Proposal
+An Executive Summary of the Proposal (one page maximum)

-A Brief Public Description of the project (120 words maximum), which will be posted on the NetVUE website if the project is funded.
-(Examples may be found in the lists of previously awarded grants on the NetVUE website.)
+A Brief Public Description of the project (120 words maximum), which will be posted on the NetVUE website if the project is funded; examples may be found in the lists of previously awarded grants on the NetVUE website.

-A Four- to Five-Page Narrative that provides clearly marked sections that correspond to the following points:
+A Five- to Six-Page Narrative that provides clearly marked sections that correspond to the following points:

-- The institution's understanding of its religious, philosophical, or cultural identity and heritage, as well as how this understanding informs the institution's current mission; - A list of published (or otherwise broadly available) histories of the institution and a comment about their limitations as contemporary descriptions of the institution's saga; - The institution's understanding of how its current mission and sense of vocation relate to its current context (namely, with respect to such matters as prospective student applicants, surrounding community, or relationships with other constituencies and stakeholders); - A statement of project goals that can be referenced and assessed-both during and at the end of the two-year grant period-as a basis for evaluating project success; - A description of proposed activities to be undertaken and of the final written product(s) that is (are) expected to be created and disseminated during the grant period; - A description of the institution's strategy for encouraging broad participation in this project across demographic and socio-economic categories (not only in activities related to reframing the institutional saga, but also in any future programming that may arise from this work), and in particular, for building institutional capacity to promote participation among underrepresented, disadvantaged, or marginalized groups; - A statement of the institution's willingness to share at future NetVUE Conferences and gatherings what the institution has learned through its grant-supported activities; - A statement of how the institution anticipates using the materials produced through this grant initiative to inform its future identity, institutional vocation and mission, and vocation-related programming; and - A plan for assessment and evaluation of the project's goals and objectives both during and at the end of the grant period.
+- The institution's understanding of its religious, philosophical, or cultural identity and heritage, as well as how this understanding informs the institution's current mission; - A list of published (or otherwise broadly available) histories of the institution and a comment about their limitations as contemporary descriptions of the institution's saga; - The institution's understanding of how its current mission and sense of vocation relate to its current context (for example, with respect to such matters as prospective student applicants, surrounding community, or relationships with other constituencies and stakeholders); - A statement of project goals that can be referenced and assessed-both during and at the end of the two-year grant period-as a basis for evaluating project success; - A description of proposed activities to be undertaken and of the final written product(s) that is (are) expected to be created and disseminated during the grant period; - A description of the institution's strategy for encouraging broad participation in this project across demographic and socio-economic categories (not only in activities related to reframing the institutional saga, but also in any future programming that may arise from this work), and in particular, for building institutional capacity to promote participation among underrepresented, disadvantaged, or marginalized groups;

+- A statement of the institution's willingness to share-at future NetVUE Conferences and gatherings, and by means of a one-page summary to be posted on the NetVUE website-what the institution has learned through its grant-supported activities; - A statement of how the institution anticipates using the materials produced through this grant initiative to inform its future identity, institutional vocation and mission, and vocation-related programming; and - A plan for assessment and evaluation of the project's goals and objectives-both during and at the end of the grant period-describing the assessment instruments that will be used to evaluate the degree to which each program element met its stated goals.